 “A piece of advice that has stuck with me is to trust yourself and your experiences.
 Respect and listen to the opinion of those who have paved the way before you.
 Make sound judgement and develop your own style.
 Continue learning from your mistakes and strive to do better.
 Align yourself with an employer that supports and empowers you.
 I’ve been fortunate in that regard.
 Acuity Insurance has an open-door policy, they promote education, and a healthy, balanced, fun culture.
 No one said it would be easy, so above all laugh along the way and enjoy the ride.”

-You can visit our website to learn more about How to Influence Without Direct Authority and Effective Negotiations in the Workplace.
+You can visit our website to learn more about How to Influence Without Direct Authority.
 Check out more stories from our community in the 75th Anniversary section of our blog.